zhaoy37/yiqizhao.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 Yiqi Zhao is a Doctoral Student for Computer Science at the University of Southern California.
-He works with <a href = "fake">Professor Jyo</a> Deshmukh and Professor Lars Lindemann.
-His research interests include design, verification, and testing of learning-enabled Cyber-Physical Systems through formal methods and control theory.
+He works with <a href = "https://jdeshmukh.github.io/">Professor Jyo Deshmukh</a> and <a href = "https://sites.google.com/view/larslindemann/main-page">Professor Lars Lindemann</a>.
+His research interests include design, verification, and testing of learning-enabled Cyber-Physical Systems with formal methods and control theoretic approachs.
 Before this, he was a student at Vanderbilt University, who majored in Computer Science and Mathematics (Applied Track) and minored in Electrical Engineering and Data Science.
-At Vanderbilt, he worked with Professor Meiyi Ma on smart city and specification-enhanced machine learning.
+At Vanderbilt, he worked with Professor <a href = "https://meiyima.github.io/">Meiyi Ma</a> on smart city and specification-enhanced machine learning.

 {style="text-align: justify;"}